 - Dress appropriately and be polite in court.
 Wait until it is your turn to speak, and stand when speaking if you are able to do so.
 Address the judge as “your honor.”
 Stand when the judge or magistrate comes into or leaves the room.

-Before you decide to represent yourself, consider whether you can get your story across to the judge or jury without help.
-Ask yourself if the cost of hiring a lawyer is worth the added effectiveness the lawyer might bring to arguing your case.
-Consider the value of your time which might be saved if you hire a lawyer.
+- Before you decide to represent yourself, consider whether you can get your story across to the judge or jury without help.
+Ask yourself if the cost of hiring an attorney is worth the added effectiveness the attorney might bring to arguing your case.
+Consider the value of your time, and the time that will likely be saved if you hire an attorney.

-(2008) This pamphlet is published as a public service by the Colorado Bar Association.
+(Updated January 2012) This pamphlet is published as a public service by the Colorado Bar Association.
 Its purpose is to inform citizens of their legal rights and obligations and to provide information regarding the legal profession and how it may best serve the community.
 Changes may have occurred in the law since the time of publication.
 Before relying on this information, consult an attorney about your individual case.
+For further information visit www.colorado.state.co.us or coloradolegalservices.org.information, consult an attorney about your individual case.